-- "at" a place, includes in or on the place. - "authorised person" means a person authorised under the responsibilities code for this Act. - "authorising law" see- - section 10 - section 11.37 - "boat" includes a ship or other vessel of any size or type and however propelled or moved, including, for example, a rowing boat, hovercraft and a submersible vessel. - "child" means a child within the meaning of the Juvenile Justice Act 1992. - "class A device" means a surveillance device installed- - (a) in a private place, or on a suspect's clothing, without the suspect's consent; or - (b) in a public place;
+- "at" a place, includes in or on the place. - "authorised person" means a person authorised under the responsibilities code for this Act. - "authorising law" see- - section 10 - section 11.40 - "boat" includes a ship or other vessel of any size or type and however propelled or moved, including, for example, a rowing boat, hovercraft and a submersible vessel. - "chief executive officer" means- - (a) for the CJC-the chairperson of the CJC; or - (b) for the police service-the commissioner; or - (c) for QCC-the crime commissioner. - "child" means a child within the meaning of the Juvenile Justice Act 1992. - "CJC" means the criminal justice commission. - "class A device" means a surveillance device installed- - (a) in a private place, or on a suspect's clothing, without the suspect's consent; or - (b) in a public place;